dart-archive/www.dartlang.org/src/site/tools/dartium/index.markdown

 until you're ready to test on other browsers.

 <aside class="alert alert-warning" markdown="1">
-**Warning:** This browser is intended for Dart development, and it might have security and stability issues.
+**Warning:** This browser is intended for Dart development.
+As a reminder, the following message appears on launch:
+"You are using an unsupported command-line flag:
+--no-sandbox.
+Stability and security will suffer."

 **Do not use Dartium as your primary browser, and do not distribute Dartium to users!**
 </aside>